Life on the Fast Lane: Reception

 In its original broadcast, "Life on the Fast Lane" finished 11th in ratings for the week of March 12–19, 1990, with a Nielsen rating of 17.5, equivalent to approximately 16.1 million viewing households.
 It was the highest-rated show on Fox that week, beating Married... with Children.

 Since airing, the episode has received mostly positive reviews from television critics.
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a very good, very assured episode that has seen some viewers (particularly female ones) tearing out their hair at the conclusion".
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, called it "a very good, very assured episode that has seen some viewers (particularly female ones) tearing out their hair at the conclusion".
 Nathan Rabin of The A.V.
 Club praised the episode, stating: "There would be many funnier and faster episodes of The Simpsons but few can match "Life on the Fast Lane" for emotional depth and characterization."
 IGN named Albert Brooks' guest performance in this episode, along with his four other appearances, the best guest appearance in the show's history.

 In a DVD review of the first season David B. Grelck rated this episode a 4 (of 5), placing it along with "Homer's Night Out" as his favorites of the season.
 Colin Jacobson at DVD Movie Guide said in a review that it was "another good but not great episode" and added that "Albert Brooks seriously enlivened 'Life [on the Fast Lane]' ...
 Jacques becomes funny not so much due to the lines themselves; it's Brooks' readings that make them work."
 Another DVD review from The Digital Bits called it "one of the first season's best loved episodes".

 This episode won an Emmy Award for Outstanding Animated Program (For Programming One Hour or Less) in 1990, defeating fellow Simpsons episode "Simpsons Roasting on an Open Fire", and becoming the first The Simpsons episode to win the award.

 In a 2000 Entertainment Weekly article, Matt Groening ranked this episode as his second favorite episode of all time, behind "Bart the Daredevil".
 Entertainment Weekly placed the episode twenty-first on their top 25 The Simpsons episode list, calling it "a showcase for the series' bedrock of character and heart."
 The Orlando Sentinel's Gregory Hardy named it the fifteenth best episode of the show with a sports theme.
 The episode's reference to An Officer and a Gentleman was named the 23rd greatest film reference in the history of the show by Total Film's Nathan Ditum.
 Simpsons co-developer Sam Simon named it his favorite episode of all time in 2009.